Consensys/security-workshop-for-devs/README.md

 Note that this API key will only work for a couple of days as we'll be switching to JWT auth shortly.
 The official beta launch is still a few weeks away, but you can always touch base with us on [Discord](https://discord.gg/VfTbCm4) if you want access.

-#### GuardRails Alpha
+#### GuardRails

-[Guardrails](https://www.guardrails.io) is a Github app that hooks into the development workflow and reports security issues on pull requests.
+[Guardrails](https://www.guardrails.io) (currently in beta) is a Github app that hooks into the development workflow and reports security issues on pull requests.
 To try out Guardrails, fork the [devcon4-playground repository](https://github.com/ConsenSys/devcon4-playground/) using the "Fork" button on the top right.
 Then, install the [Guardrails Github app](https://github.com/apps/guardrails) and point it to your copy of the devcon4-playground (we'll go through this process in the workshop).

 #### Mythril Classic